Enhanced Sperm Testing: Examining Sperm DNA Fragmentation

-Another piece of diagnostic information that has gained validity over the last decade is that of DNA Fragmentation as it correlates to fertilization.
-Semen Analysis Testing with DNA Fragmentation testing is completed by adding a fluorescent dye to any sperm that have stored, within itself, DNA that is either not properly packaged or is damaged.
+A piece of diagnostic information that has gained validity over the last decade is the correlation of sperm DNA Fragmentation to fertilization.
+Semen analysis with DNA Fragmentation is completed by adding a fluorescent dye to any sperm that have stored, within itself, DNA that is either not properly packaged or is damaged.
 The percentage of damaged or fragmented sperm DNA is directly correlated to that sperm's ability to fertilize an egg under natural conditions.
-The higher the percentage of fragmentation the less likely that particular sperm would have to properly fertilize an egg.
-Therefore, leading to an increased risk for miscarriage, early pregnancy loss, embryo failure and/or implantation failure.
+The higher the percentage of fragmentation the less likely a particular sperm would have to properly fertilize an egg; therefore, leading to an increased risk for miscarriage, early pregnancy loss, embryo failure and/or implantation failure.

 The combination of a magnified semen analysis (MSA) with DNA Fragmentation can help both the physician and patient determine the best course of action.

 Impacts of DNA Fragmentation on Fertility